julianthome/acosolver/README.md

 The table below depicts the overall results of our evaluation.
 The columns are explained in the following:

- * vp: number vulnerable paths
+ * vp: number of vulnerable paths
  * nvp: number of non-vulnerable paths
  * t(s): the time taken in seconds to solve all the attack conditions per application
  * &#x2716;: number of failing cases, *i.e.* how many attack conditions could not be solved due to crashes or the presence of unsupported operations